typeplate/typeplate.github.io/README.md

     Using /Users/GrayGhost/.rvm/gems/ruby-1.9.3-p362

 ###Yeoman
 We use Yeoman for this project.
 If you don't know what Yeoman is then you're gonna have to learn a little bit about it.
 We suggest [yeoman.io](http://yeoman.io) to read up on what it is and a little how to use it or feel free to check out [Yeoman on github](https://github.com/yeoman/yeoman).
-You can install Yeoman by running the audit script to see what you need in place:
+You can install Yeoman by running the audit script to see what you need in place.

     curl -L get.yeoman.io | bash

 ###Dependencies
+We use [Bundler](http://gembundler.com/#getting-started) and think it's pretty neato.
+Bundler maintains a consistent environment for ruby applications.
+It tracks an application's code and the rubygems it needs to run, so that an application will always have the exact gems (and versions) that it needs to run.
+Getting started with bundler is easy!
+Open a terminal window and type the following:

+    gem install bundler

+Once you've installed bundler then you can run the following command which will install all the required gems for this project:

+    bundle install

+**NOTE:** RVM savvy users can also run ``rvm gemset create $GEMSET_NAME`` and then ``rvm gemset use $GEM_NAME`` to make and run a personal gemset before running the ``bundle install`` command.

 **Stylesheets** : Sass &amp; Compass

-These dependencies can be installed by executing the following bash command
+If ``bundle install`` isn't your cup of tea then your dependencies can also be installed by executing the following bash command

     gem install compass